Ivan Štironja: Pastoral work

-In 1988, not long after becoming a priest, Štironja applied himself for missionary work, and was preparing for half a year in London for missions in Africa and studying English.
+In 1988, not long after becoming a priest, Štironja applied himself to missionary work and prepared for half a year in London for missions in Africa and studying English.
 His first missionary work was in the parish of Kaning'ombe in the Diocese of Iringa in Tanzania.
 While working there, he contracted malaria. Štironja worked there from 1988 to 1992.
 At the orders of Žanić, he went to work amongst the Croatian community in Canada in the Croatian parish of Oakville of the Diocese of Hamilton, staying there for three and a half years, from 1993 to 1996.
 While serving in Canada, Štironja edited the parish bulletin and regularly aired a Sunday message for Croatian Catholics from the Radio of Toronto.

 Žanić's successor Ratko Perić sent him for studies in Padua, Italy.
 There, at the Institute of Pastoral Liturgy from 1996 to 1998, he studied liturgical subjects and specialised in pastoral liturgy.
 At the same time, he cared for the Croatian community in Padua and Milan.
 In 1998, Štironja was recalled by Perić to serve as the parish priest of the Mostar cathedral.
 In December 1999, Štironja was appointed the diocesan director for missionary work and was a contributor for the "Radosna vijest" magazine of the Papal missionary works for the territories of Croatia and Bosnia and Herzegovina.
 In 2002, Perić appointed him a diocesan vicar for pastoral work.
-In March 2011 Pope Benedict XVI appointed Štironja the national director of the Papal Missions in Bosnia and Herzegovina, where Štironja worked until September 2016.
+In March 2011, Pope Benedict XVI appointed Štironja, the national director of the Papal Missions in Bosnia and Herzegovina, where Štironja worked until September 2016.
 In October 2016, Štironja was appointed the parish priest in Studenci, Ljubuški and the rector of the Sanctuary of the Most Holy Heart of Jesus.

-Štironja also worked for the diocesan magazine "Crkva na kamenu", where he edited the pastoral-liturgical rubric from 1998 to 2006, and from 2007 to 2021 the missionary rubric titled "Za evangelizaciju naroda" (English: For the evangelisation of peoples).
+Štironja also worked for the diocesan magazine "Crkva na kamenu", where he edited the pastoral-liturgical rubric from 1998 to 2006, and from 2007 to 2021, the missionary rubric titled "Za evangelizaciju naroda" (English: For the evangelisation of peoples).